blkluv/metaverse/README.md

 ## Our Offerings 🎁

-Presently online streaming of sports event is very popular.
-The problem is we miss out interactions with fans.
-Sports is more fun and interactive with friends.
-This will bring a stadium like feel.
+Presently online marketing a business is limited with intent to force business owners to pay for PPC to reach their own followers.
-Metaverse will bridge the gap between smartphone screen and actual stadium.
+Metaverse will bridge the gap between smartphone screen and actual network events.

 ## Roadmap 🗺️